Free NPV Calculator — Calculate Net Present Value Instantly (No Excel Required)

 What NPV and IRR tell you

-- NPV > 0 means the project creates value at your discount rate.
-NPV < 0 means it destroys value.
+- NPV > 0 means the project appears to create value at your discount rate.
+NPV < 0 means it may not meet the required return.

 - IRR is the discount rate that would make NPV exactly zero.
 If IRR > your cost of capital, the project is attractive.